phazelift/message-events/README.md

 MessageEvents is an attempt to replace console statements in libraries with a generic and much more powerful system of showing errors and sending out data from your lib.
 Although there are many great event and log libraries out there, none are as lean and specific as I wished for.
 MessageEvents main differences compared to some popular event and logging libraries are:

 	- you can format and send messages before a .on handler is installed
-	- it is non opinionated and extremely lightweight
+	- it is non-opinionated and extremely lightweight
 	- pretty robust and well tested
 	- sends out message objects itself